djhshih/setup-linux/README.md

 Steps to add SSH public key to GitHub:

 1. Login to [GitHub](https://github.com/)
-2. Click on your icon on the top right
+2. Click on your avatar on the top right
 3. Click "Settings"
 4. Click "SSH and GPG keys", which locates on the left side-bar under the "Access" section
 5. Click "New SSH key" near the top right